UAE: 3 suspects arrested in murder of Moldovan citizen

 Giving further details, the authorities said that Zvi Kogan was a resident of the UAE, and according to his identification documents at the time of entry, he was a Moldovan national.

 The ministry stressed that the UAE will spare no effort to keep its citizens, residents, or visitors safe.
-All security agencies work around the clock to maintain stability and ensure high levels of security and safety.
+It highlighted that all security agencies work around the clock to maintain stability and ensure high levels of safety.

+The authority said it will utilise all legal powers to respond decisively and without leniency to any actions or attempts that threaten country's stability.
+It reiterated its readiness to take all necessary steps to maintain social harmony and peaceful coexistence, while complying with the country’s laws and regulations.

 Once the investigation is completed, further details about the incident will be announced.